stijn-dejongh/lovecraft_public_domain/raw_converts/ee.md

 nerves, and shuddered.
 Thanking the guard and doctor, and shaking free of the curious crowd, I staggered into a cab and was taken to the Fonda Nacional, where, after telegraphing Jackson at the mine, I slept till afternoon in an effort to get a fresh grip on myself.
-I had myself called at one o&rsquo;clock, in time to catch the narrow-gauge for the mining country, but when I got up I found a telegram under the door.
-It was from Jackson, and said that Feldon had been found dead in the mountains that morning, the news reaching the mine about ten o&rsquo;clock.
+I had myself called at one o'clock, in time to catch the narrow-gauge for the mining country, but when I got up I found a telegram under the door.
+It was from Jackson, and said that Feldon had been found dead in the mountains that morning, the news reaching the mine about ten o'clock.
 The papers were all safe, and the San Francisco office had been duly notified.
 So the whole trip, with its nervous haste and harrowing mental ordeal, had been for nothing!